 The app enables local residents to experience potential impacts of sea-level rise and possible responses to reduce risks and cut carbon via 360° virtual reality experiences at three sites - the Embarcadero, Mission Creek, and Heron’s Head.
 The app includes interactive icons with climate facts and polling questions to gauge opinion, and makes it easy to sign up for more information, attend city events, and take steps to reduce risks and cut the carbon emissions driving climate change.
 Another project goal was to engage people who do not typically follow climate and environmental issues as well as communities whose voices are often underrepresented in climate planning and decision-making.
 The project was made possible through a partnership between Climate Access and the City of San Francisco, with visualizations designed by TACTIC and funding from FEMA Region IX.

 - Two local TV stations covered the December launch event, and we had short clip that aired featuring our executive director Cara Pike on CBS news.

 - Distributed 5,000 free Look Ahead-branded, Google Cardboard goggles to facilitate the immersive experience.

 - The app was featured in VR showcases at the San Francisco Green Film Festival and the Transitions Film Festival in Australia.

-- We participated in the March for Science-SF in Oakland and hosted a "Science Saturdays" event at the EcoCenter at Heron's Head in April.
+- We participated in the March for Science-SF in Oakland and hosted a "Science Saturdays" event at the EcoCenter at Heron's Head.